Get

 Shiba Inus are not overly aggressive, but they can have some aggressive tendencies.
 Most Shiba Inu do not care for strangers or other dogs.
 These dogs do best in their own household with people and dogs they know and trust.
 When a Shiba Inu gets stressed, anxious, or protective, they can show signs of aggression.
 This can also translate to potentially dangerous situations like biting other people or dogs.
 Many Shiba Inus can be trained and socialized to avoid getting to the point where they are going to bite, but they can still be isolated and gruff around other people.

 Shiba Inus can be incredibly loud.
-Some Shibas bark, especially when strangers come by.
-Another thing that Shiba Inu are infamous for is the “Shiba Scream.”
+While they rarely bark, Shiba Inu are infamous for the “Shiba Scream.”
 Shiba Inus can scream in a way that sounds eerily like a human.
 They do this when they are upset or when they really want something.
 Some find this scream to be unsettling or uncanny.
 It can also be incredibly loud and disruptive.
-So, in addition to being vocal, some Shiba Inus also scream in a way that can fill your house with wailing.
-That is unideal for some potential dog owners.
+When triggered, Shiba Inus also scream in a way that can fill your house with wailing.
+That is unideal for some potential dog owners, while others find it funny.

 6. Not Snuggly